Brief Introduction to the Experience Modification

 If you are a company with a debit 130 x-mod or higher and have a history of an elevated claims frequency: At this rate, you are paying tens of thousands more in premium dollars than you should be and the market place (insurance carrier availability) is shrinking up on you.
 You continuously jump at the cheapest quote that is put in front of you (usually the lowest graded carriers with third party administrators who handle the claims management) as you desperately try to stay afloat and keep your bottom line in tact.

 Advice: Stop deciding to do business with a poor, low grade insurance carrier (a.k.a.
 1985 Pinto) just to save 5,000 bucks at renewal.
-Instead, pay for a better product that will work with you to proactively minimize your claims through loss control and risk management resolving techniques.
+Instead, pay for a better product that will work with you to proactively minimize your claim your claim reserves and conduct loss control walkthroughs to proactively minimize future risks..
 In addition, these companies will “actually” investigate assumed fraudulent claims with their SIU (special investigations unit) more promptly than other insurance companies, and will consistently send claims representatives to hearings in order to negotiate lower medical reserves/get the claim closed a.s.a.p.

-If you are a company who has an 82 x-mod and does not historically have a prevalence of claims: You are in a great position and every insurance company wants your business (depending on your business class of course) because you are viewed as a great risk!
+If you are a company who has an 82 x-mod and does not historically have a prevalence of claims: You are in a great position and every insurance company wants your business because you are viewed as a great risk!
 You either know how to run a safe establishment because of your tenure in the business, are a relatively new company who has had a published x-mod for three or four years, have gotten lucky, or are in a classification of business that typically has a minimal exposure for claims.

 Advice: Make sure that your representative/insurance consultant does not become complacent.
 It is important to always be looking for ways to enhance the safety of your business without diminishing its efficiency.
 When w/c rates are on the rise, the only thing that will combat a premium increase will be a credit experience modification.